 The amount of caffeine in a cup of green tea varies from tea to tea.
 There are green teas that are very high in caffeine, and there are others that are very safe for children to drink because they have a very low caffeine content.

-Although they come from the same plant, Sencha has a much higher caffeine content than Bancha.
+Although they come from the same plant, Sencha and Gyokuro each have a much higher caffeine content than Bancha.
 Matcha tea has about the same caffeine content as espresso, but has a gentler effect on the body and mind.
-Gyokuro is also extremely caffeinated.

 Because of its caffeine content, green tea not only acts as a pick-me-up, it also has a performance-enhancing effect and promotes concentration.
 This can be beneficial not only at work, but also during exercise, as the caffeine in green tea can provide more energy.